Skip to main content

 New York Times bestseller brings diversity to children’s literature

-Author and illustrator Vashti Harrison (Col ’10) wants kids to see “a reflection of themselves” in her work.
+Author and illustrator Vashti Harrison (Col class of ’10) wants kids to see “a reflection of themselves” in her work.

 Spring 2020